 Whether you’re competing with Olympic athletes or just getting ready for gym class, we’ve all been told that we need to stretch before and after exercise to achieve our peak performance and aid in our post-workout recovery.
+On that note, check out DG Athlete if you’re in need of a workout to stay fit.

 But something you likely don’t know is that standing (or sitting) still and stretching in itself isn’t quite enough.
 To really get your muscles warmed up for the game, dynamic stretching can be far more effective.